Service Dogs and Emotional Support Dogs/animals are protected under the ADA, and Fair Housing Authority.

 If someone tells you they have a Service Dog, that means that they have one or more disabilities, and their dog has been specifically trained to perform tasks that help with their disability.
 It also means their dog will not be aggressive, they will not growl or bark inappropriately.
 They will not only be house broken, they will only go potty when and where they are told to.
 Service Dogs are very costly animals.
 They have months to years of training.
 You will not see a Service Dog out running the streets without their owner.
 That does not mean they might not escape once in a while.
 It would not be a regular occurrence.
 These people have the right to use their dog in public.
 That means their handler would seldom leave without their dog.

 Emotional Support dogs/animals are also covered by prescription.
 The person must have a specific disability.
 These animals only have rights to housing.
-They do not qualify for public access.
+They do not qualify for public access, so would typically remain in the residence during the day.
 This animal does not have to be a dog.

 The landlord may not charge a fee or deposit for the use of a Service Dog or Emotional Support Dog/Animal.
 However if the animal does cause damage to the property, the tenant may be liable for those expenses.